dfinity/examples/svelte/svelte-motoko-starter/README.md

 Dapps on the Internet Computer live in canisters, which are special smart contracts that run WebAssembly, and can respond to regular HTTP requests, among other capabilities.

-This repository uses Svelte for the frontend running in the browser, and the backend dapp is written in Mokoto, it serves as the business logic of your dapp.
+This repository uses Svelte for the frontend running in the browser, and the backend dapp is written in Motoko, it serves as the business logic of your dapp.

 You will build and deploy the following _canisters_: